WAT-ai/compute/README.md

 # Understanding the Cluster

 The ece-nebula cluster is made up of two types of computers, from the user’s perspective: the login node and the compute nodes.
-Users are allowed to log in only to the login node, which node does not have any GPUs and should never perform computation for your job.
+Users are allowed to log in only to the login node, which does not have any GPUs and should never perform computation for your job.

 When you submit a job, the login node searches for a compute node that meets your resource requirements, and if one is found it will allocate that node to your job.
 If none are currently available but your resource request is valid, your job gets put into the queue and will run once resources are free.
 Finally, if no node exists on the cluster that meets your requirements, you will see an error when you try to submit the job.